mcminis1/mcminis1.github.io/docs/_posts/2023-05-08-llm-powered-fact-checker-walkthrough.markdown

 regenerate: true
 ---

-I recently build a LLM application I like to call [The Big Lebowski Fact Checker](https://yeahwellthatsjustlikeyouropinionman.com/).
-The code isn't public yet, but I'll include snippets here so you can understand how it works.
-If you go check it out, be patient please.
-Using LLMs isn't fast, and scaling is very slow for it on the google app engine.
+I recently built a large language model (LLM) application that I like to call ["The Big Lebowski Fact Checker."](https://yeahwellthatsjustlikeyouropinionman.com/) Although the code isn't public yet, I'll include snippets here to help you understand how it works.
+Keep in mind that using LLMs isn't fast, and scaling is slow on Google App Engine, so please be patient when checking it out.

-## Motivation
+Motivation

-I love building software with character.
-I think it adds an extra dimension to the application.
-In this case, I chose the big Lebowski.
-In the move there's a scene where The Dude says ["Yeah?
-Well, you know, that's just like uh, your opinion, man."](https://www.youtube.com/watch?v=j95kNwZw8YY) Well, that inspired me to search for the domain `yeahwellthatsjustlikeyouropinionman.com` which, you probably would not be surprised, was available!
+I love creating software with character, as I believe it adds an extra dimension to the application.
+In this case, I chose "The Big Lebowski" as my inspiration.
+A scene in the movie features The Dude saying, ["Yeah?
+Well, you know, that's just like, uh, your opinion, man."](https://www.youtube.com/watch?v=j95kNwZw8YY) This inspired me to search for the domain `yeahwellthatsjustlikeyouropinionman.com`, which, unsurprisingly, was available!

-Beyond the dope domain name, my motivation for building this app was threefold.
-The first is that there is a lot of press around how bad LLM hallucination is.
-LLMs are portrayed as very confident 8 year olds mansplaining to anyone who dares listen.
-I have seen this firsthand, but don't think it's essential.
-Including "facts" in the prompt and limiting the LLM to using data in the prompt to answer questions does a pretty good job eliminating make believe.
-It is certainly wrong in it's conclusion sometimes, but for that the prompt and data that goes into it shares the blame.
+My motivation for building this app goes beyond the cool domain name and is threefold.
+First, there's a lot of press about how bad LLM hallucination is, with LLMs often portrayed as very confident 8-year-olds mansplaining to anyone who dares listen.
+While I've seen this firsthand, I don't think it's essential.
+Including "facts" in the prompt and limiting the LLM to use data in the prompt to answer questions does a decent job of eliminating make-believe.
+Of course, it can still be wrong sometimes, but that's usually due to the prompt and data input.

-The second reason I built this is because it includes some essential pieces that are important for other apps I might want to build in the future.
-For instance, summarizing a web page, determining if a statement is supported by a text, and figuring out the right web searches to do to answer a question.
-Those are all parts I can pull out and use for other things.
+Secondly, this app includes essential components that are important for other apps I might want to build in the future.
+For example, it can summarize a web page, determine if a statement is supported by a text, and figure out the right web searches to answer a question.
+I can use these parts for other projects.

-The last consideration is where LLMs are headed.
-About 5 years ago there were large newsrooms where sports journalists wrote previews for sporting events.
-Now there are a small handful of companies that ingest statistics and produce previews for all of the major news outlets.
-Currently, fact checking is a manual process done in newsrooms by researchers.
-They have a process and are very thorough.
-I can imagine a future where they have a better suite of tools to use that allows them to be editors and proofreaders as opposed to search, summarize, and compare grunts.
+Lastly, I considered where LLMs are headed.
+Around five years ago, large newsrooms employed sports journalists to write previews for sporting events.
+Now, a small handful of companies use statistics to produce previews for major news outlets.
+Fact-checking is currently a manual process performed in newsrooms by researchers who are thorough and follow a process.
+I can envision a future where they have a better suite of tools that allows them to be editors and proofreaders rather than search, summarize, and compare grunts.

 ## User Experience

-The ideal user for this application is a fact checker.
-That's someone who has a statement that they need to corroborate or falsify.

-When a user first visits they are greeted with a retro theme and text box to enter the statement they want to verify.
+The ideal user for this application is a fact-checker, someone who needs to corroborate or debunk a statement.
+When a user first visits the site, they are greeted with a retro theme and a text box to enter the statement they want to verify.

 |![img]({{site.url}}/img/fact_checker/landing_page_with_fact.png)|
 |:--:|
 | *Landing page where user has already entered a statement.* |

-Once the user submits the statement, the backend starts working on verifying it.
-Since the latency is non-trivial, I provide a nice playlist of big Lebowski clips for your entertainment.
+After submitting the statement, the backend begins verification.
+To keep users entertained during the non-trivial latency, a playlist of Big Lebowski clips is provided.

 |![img]({{site.url}}/img/fact_checker/landing_page_post_submit.png)|
 |:--:|
 | *After submitting the fact you get a list of searches and sources.* |

-Links to the sources are returned as well as the key text elements relevant to the statement.
+Upon completion, users receive a list of searches and sources, with links to sources and key text elements relevant to the statement.
+The sources help determine if the statement is true, false, partially true, or unknown, and a verdict is provided along with supporting evidence.

 |![img]({{site.url}}/img/fact_checker/landing_page_answer.png)|
 |:--:|
 | *The sources are used to determine whether the statement is true, false, partially true, or unknown.* |

-Finally, there is a verdict along with the supporting evidence.

 ## Application Overview

 Here's the flow through the application

-1. When the user lands on the page, open a websocket and start sending JSON across the wire.
+1. When the user lands on the page, a websocket opens and starts sending JSON across the wire.

 1. The user submits their statement.
-1. Lebowski responds by repeating the statement.
-This is just to make sure the statement stays in the frame because the text block toggles into the youtube player for in-flight entertainment.
+1. Lebowski repeats the statement to ensure it remains visible, as the text block toggles into the YouTube player for in-flight entertainment.
-1. Next we use the LLM to get a list of falsifyable statements included in the statement.
-If the LLM can't find any then the reply is "That's just like, your opinion man."
-Along with the statements, search terms are suggested for use in a google custom search engine.
+1. The LLM generates a list of falsifiable statements included in the user's statement.
+If the LLM can't find any, the reply is, "That's just like, your opinion man."
+Along with the statements, search terms are suggested for use in a Google custom search engine.
-1. Lebowski sends a message to the frontend with what statements it is going to try to verify along with the web searches.
+1. Lebowski sends a message to the frontend with the statements it will try to verify and the web searches.
-1. The web searches are performed.
-For each search phrase we collect the top 3 hits from a list of several "trustworthy" sites.
+1. The web searches are performed, collecting the top 3 hits from a list of several "trustworthy" sites for each search phrase.
-1. For each of those search results we grab the html from the url and parse out the article text.
+1. For each search result, we grab the HTML from the URL and parse out the article text.
-1. Each paragraph of text from the webpage (new line separated) we compute it's embedding and insert it into a vector database.
+1. We compute embeddings for each paragraph of text from the webpage (new line separated) and insert them into a vector database.
-1. Once we get all of the paragraphs inserted into the vector database, we embed the searches and the statements and retrieve the top 4 matches for each.
+1. Once all the paragraphs are inserted into the vector database, we embed the searches and statements and retrieve the top 4 matches for each.
 These are then deduplicated and stored for use in the LLM later.
-1. Lebowski sends the docs and links to the websites from the web search to the UI for your perusal man.
+1. Lebowski sends the documents and links to the websites from the web search to the UI for your perusal, man.
-1. Finally we use the statements you want to verify and the information from the documents in a prompt to determine whether they are true or not, and which of the statements are most relevant for proving so.
+1. Finally, we use the statements to be verified and the information from the documents in a prompt to determine their truthfulness and the most relevant statements for proving so.
-1. That final message is sent to the frontend and the text box is reset.
+1. The final message is sent to the frontend, and the text box is reset.

 ## Information Extraction: Two Implementations

-One of the steps in this process is extracting all information from a web page that's relevant to the user's statement.
+One of the steps in this process is extracting all relevant information from a web page related to the user's statement.
+A randomly chosen webpage often contains ads, banners, links, and other irrelevant content.
+For example, take a look at this [Politifact page](https://www.politifact.com/factchecks/2022/dec/20/joe-biden/despite-his-claim-joe-biden-has-not-visited-afghan/), which includes a header and article along with other items such as donation solicitations, sources, links to other fact checks, and site navigation.

-If you randomly choose a webpage, there are probably ads, banners, links, and all kind of irrelevant lard in it.
-For instance check out [this Politifact page](https://www.politifact.com/factchecks/2022/dec/20/joe-biden/despite-his-claim-joe-biden-has-not-visited-afghan/).
-When you pull this up you'll see the header and article, but also all of the stuff towards the bottom including donation solicitation, sources, links to other fact checks, links to other parts of the site, copyright notices and other irrelevant stuff.

-As a human we can pretty quickly skim through the crap and find the important stuff.
-A web scraper can't do that.
-You might be able to create custom scrapers for every domain you want to scrape, but then you also have to keep them updated and build more new ones when you want to add new sources.
+As humans, we can quickly skim through the unimportant content and find the relevant information, but a web scraper can't do that.
+Creating custom scrapers for every domain is a possibility, but it requires constant updates and building new ones when adding new sources.

-Here I'm going to try two different approaches to extracting the data: use a LLM to summarize and extract the relevant facts or compute embeddings to find the most relevant phrases.
-I tried the all LLM route first.
+Here, I'll explore two different approaches to extracting the data: using an LLM to summarize and extract relevant facts, or computing embeddings to find the most relevant phrases.
+I first tried the all-LLM route.

 ### LLM only: Summarization Challenge

-The pure-LLM route involves getting the webpage html, parsing out the visible text, and passing the entire thing to the LLM in a prompt and asking it to extract the relevant parts.
+The pure-LLM route involves getting the webpage HTML, parsing out the visible text, and passing the entire thing to the LLM in a prompt, asking it to extract the relevant parts.

 For reference, this is how we get the visible text using BeautifulSoup:
 ```python